dlehn/Skype-Utility-Project/README.md

 From this menu, you can conveniently access all the configuration options and change them according to your preferences.
 And that's everything you need to know!

+## What do those options do?

+Below is a detailed list of descriptions of the individual menu items, grouped according to their positions in the `Util` menu.
+- *Allow Chat Formatting*: When enabled, special characters may be used to format text.
+E.g. \*bold\* or ~strike~.
+- *Layout*: Provides options to customize Skype's window layout.
+When changing any of these options, you need to switch to another conversation in order to make Skype's layout adapt to the changes.
+  - *Hide Ads*: Hides/shows the banner ads above chat conversations.
+Does not apply to ads displayed on the "Home" page.
+  - *Hide Home Toolbar*: Hides/shows the panel containing the "Home" and "Call phones" buttons.
+  - *Hide Identity Panel*: Hides/shows the panel containing your user name and current status.
+Hiding this is probably not very convenient, but may still help e.g. on a laptop display where space is scarce.
+- *Show Notifications*: Options to customize the location of notification popups.
+  - *On Display*: If you have multiple monitors, you can choose on which of the monitors you wish the notification popups to appear.
+  - *At Location*: Select in which corner of the selected monitor you want the notifications to appear.
+Default is bottom right, near your system tray.
+If you want the notifications to appear more towards the center of the screen, you can customize the exact positions by manually setting the values mentioned in the **Advanced Options** chapter below.

 ## Advanced Options

 The Skype Utility Project stores its settings in the `%appdata%\Skype\` folder, in a text file named `sup.ini`.
 You can open this file in a text editor and manually change one or two settings not (yet) accessible via the application menu.